rbrtsmith/rbrtsmith.github.io/_posts/2014-12-18-a-more-robust-dynamic-navigation-system.md

             height: 0;
         }

-To bring it back into view with `height: auto` This will also push down the rest of the navigation underneath, this provides a superior ux to absolute positioning which would have resulted in the child overlaying the rest of the navigation.
+To bring it back into view `height: auto` can be used.
+This will also push down the rest of the navigation underneath, this provides a superior ux to absolute positioning which would have resulted in the child overlaying the rest of the navigation.